ashleywaitt/The-expandable-home/README.md

 _microhouse_0.5.skp: Sketchup 3D Model of the complete design including cladding, fitout and services

 _microhouse_0.5_chassis.skp: Sketchup 3D Model of the Wikihouse structural chassis

-Creative Commons Licence
-This work is licensed under a Creative Commons Attribution 4.0 International License.